 So, why do we get them confused?

 In general, there are two kinds of sweet potatoes.
 The firm, white variety was cultivated first in the United States.
-Once the soft variety was developed for a commercial market, there arose a need to distinguish the two.
+But once a soft variety was developed for a commercial market, people wanted a way to distinguish between the two.
 Because of their resemblance to yams grown in Africa, African slaves in North America had already been referring to sweet potatoes as yams.
 So, the name stuck.

-The U.S. Department of Agriculture tries to help confused consumers by requiring that sweet potatoes labeled “yams” are also labeled sweet potatoes.
+The U.S. Department of Agriculture tries to help confused consumers by requiring that sweet potatoes that are called “yams” are also labeled sweet potatoes.
 But whether you call them yams, sweet potatoes, or yams-that-are-actually-sweet-potatos is up to you!

 Back to Top